 If, for example, your property would appeal to young professionals and there is shortage of this type of property available, you're likely to get a higher price.

-Investment in local transport could mean an increase in house prices if it will cut journey times to a nearby urban area.
+Investment in local transport could mean an increase in house prices if it will cut journey times to a nearby city.
 However, a new road/railway line being built in a rural area may mean a drop in property prices.

 Talk to local estate agents for the inside picture on all the factors you should take into consideration.

-Find out more: choosing an estate agent - expert advice on this vital decision
+Find out more: how to choose an estate agent

-- If you're not in a rush, it could be worth trying for a higher price.
-If you don't get any buyers, you can simply take it off the market and then put it back up for sale for a lower price at a later date.
+- That said, if you're not in a rush it could be worth trying for a higher price - then if you don't get any buyers you can take it off the market and put it back up for a lower price at a later date

 It could be worth having a survey done on your house before putting it on the market.
 This means that you'll have the chance to fix any problems in advance, or if it gets the all clear, you can use this in the marketing to tempt buyers in.